 Camp Grossman uses the American Red Cross guidelines that designate seven levels of proficiency.
 Upon arrival at camp everyone is assessed and is placed in an instructional group that reflects their demonstrated skill level.

-Each camper has a period of instructional swim for 45 minutes each day and there is usually a free swim period every day.
+Each camper has a daily period of instructional swim and there is usually a free swim period every day.
 Swimming groups range from 3-9 campers depending on swimming ability.

 My child is afraid to swim.
 How do you handle this at camp?